DIPlib/diplib/src/documentation/workplan.md

   color image.

 - Stain unmixing for bright-field microscopy.

-- Some form of image display for development and debugging.
-We can have the users resort to third-party libraries or saving intermediate images to file, or we can try to copy *OpenCV*'s image display into *dipIO*.

 - Some filters that are trivial to add:
     - Scharr (slightly better than Sobel)